Mister-maker/celect_django/README.md

 This project contains the source code of the celect website.

-Just git clone and started working on the project
+Just git clone and start working on the project